oroinc/documentation/user_guide/marketing_list.rst

 It serves the following purposes:

 - Inside the system, it helps to visualise the list and see the instances included
-- In case of integration with external marketing services to run the mailings (such as MailChimp) values of these fields will be available for the external system.
+- In case of integration with external mailing services (such as MailChimp), values of these fields will be available for the external system.
-- Marketing activities require some contact information, so at least one column the contains it must be selected.
+- Marketing activities require some contact information, so at least one column that contains it must be selected.
 The list of such fields is provided in the *"Designer"* section. (e.g. for contacts these are Primary Email and Primary Phone fields).